-It can also be seen as a whole-food plant-based diet, with just some minor differences to the recommendations of Dr. Campbell, Dr. Esselstyn and Dr. Greger.
+It is a whole food plant based diet, with just some minor differences to the recommendations of Dr Campbell, Dr Esselstyn, and Dr Greger.

 The cardinal rule of the Starch Solution is that you must center the food on your plate around starches, adding color and flavor with nonstarchy vegetables and fruits.
 Use fat-free seasonings and sauces generously to add variety to your meals and make them more interesting.

-Barley, brown rice, bulgur wheat, corn, farro, millet, oats, rye, spelt, triticale and wheat berries.
-With these grains the following items can be made/eaten: Breads, tortillas, flatbreads, pasta, couscous, and whole cereal grains are examples of products made of these grains.
+Barley, brown rice, bulgur wheat, corn, farro, millet, oats, rye, spelt, triticale, and wheat berries.
+With these grains, you can make and the following foods: Bread, tortilla, flatbread, pasta, couscous, and whole cereal grains are examples of products made of these grains.

 Dried beans (adzuki, cranberry, black, cannellini, fava, chickpeas, great northern, kidney, lima, mung, navy, pinto, soy, white beans)